The Tenant Experience Framework That Reduces Churn

 • Prioritizing life-safety concerns and essential comforts like HVAC and plumbing

-These non-negotiable service levels build trust—one of the strongest drivers of tenant loyalty.
+These non-negotiable service levels build trust.
+As a result, they become one of the strongest tenant retention strategies a landlord can use.

 3. Build a Centralized Digital Tenant Experience

-• Direct, multi-channel communication (SMS, email, app notifications)
+• Direct, multi-channel communication, such as SMS, email, and app notifications

 • Easy maintenance request submission and real-time status tracking

-• Access to lease documents, building policies, and community event info
+• Access to lease documents, building policies, and helpful property information

 Automated tenant experience system with multi-channel communication and KPI integration